ranahaani/polyglot/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/polyglot-app.git`
+1. Clone the repository: `git clone https://github.com/ranahaani/polyglot.git`
-2. Navigate to the project directory: `cd polyglot-app`
+2. Navigate to the project directory: `cd polyglot`
 3. Install the dependencies: `npm install`
 4. Create a file named `environments.ts` in the `src/environments` directory with the following contents: